-Table 21.10.090C Allowed Uses and Basic Development Standards AllC wed Uses and Basi L Development Standards Parking Ratio Section Use Special Regulations Food and C. Auto Repair without outdoor storage and Beverage outdoor service is allowed provided: 1.
-All service/repair work is performed indoors.
-2. There is no overnight storage of customer vehicles in outdoor parking areas.
-D. Parking standards for restaurant uses: 1.
-Sit down restaurant: 1,000 sq ft gfa (9.0, 9.0).
+Table 21.10.090C

+Allowed Uses and Basic Development Standards

+Parking Ratio: Unit of Measure

+Section Use Special Regulations

+Food and C. Auto Repair without outdoor storage and

+Beverage outdoor service is allowed provided:

+1. All service/repair work is performed indoors.

+2. There is no overnight storage of customer

+vehicles in outdoor parking areas.

+D. Parking standards for restaurant uses:

+1. Sit-down restaurant: 1,000 sq ft gfa (9.0, 9.0).

 Pet and Animal Sales and Service 2.
 Take out restaurant: 1,000 sq ft gfa (10.0,10.0).

-3. 1,000 sq ft gfa (5.0, 5.0) when the restaurant is located in a multistory building at least three- stories tall.
+3. 1,000 sq ft gfa (5.0, 5.0) when the restaurant is

+located in a multistory building at least three

+stories tall.

 4. 1.
-The Technical Committee may waive the parking requirement for restaurant/deli/café uses less than 750 sq ft gfa that support/enhance the City's vision for creating
+The Technical Committee may waive the

+parking requirement for restaurant/deli/café

+uses less than 750 sq ft gfa that

+support/enhance the City's vision for creating